 Tasking relevant departments with identifying the weak links in the security fence is where real change is affected.
 The ultimate aim here is to leave your organisation in a stronger position that it started.

 It isn’t uncommon to face internal pressure at this time to fast track the process, and return to business as usual at the earliest possible date.
-However, effective recovery can’t be rushed.
-Unless these flaws are addressed, your board is simply inviting repeat attacks, and soon.
+However, effective recovery cannot be rushed.
+Unless these flaws are addressed, your organisation is simply inviting repeat attacks.

 4. Survey the damage

-Upon triaging these digital would, it’s time to take stock and ascertain the severity of the breach.
+Upon triaging these digital wounds, it’s time to take stock and ascertain the severity of the breach.
 Was customer or employee data accessed?
 Copied?
 Stolen?
 What about sensitive information, data, or intellectual property?

 Looking at it from this point of view, you’ll be able to identify whether this was simply the work of ‘Hacktivist’ hobbyist groups, or a legitimate attempt to siphon valuable data from your business.